projectcontour/contour/CONTRIBUTING.md

 with a colon as delimiter.
 For example 'docs:', 'internal/(packagename):', 'design:' or something similar.
 - Do not merge commits that don't relate to the affected issue (e.g. "Updating from PR comments", etc).
 Should the need to cherrypick a commit or rollback arise, it should be clear what a specific commit's purpose is.
-- If master has moved on, you'll need to rebase before we can merge, so merging upstream master or rebasing from upstream before opening your PR will probably save you some time.
+- If main has moved on, you'll need to rebase before we can merge, so merging upstream main or rebasing from upstream before opening your PR will probably save you some time.

 Pull requests *must* include a `Fixes #NNNN` or `Updates #NNNN` comment.